LukasBoril/Rest_api_springBoot_tutorial/readme/security-step-1.md

 <br/>

-Add a dependency for the spring-boot-starter-security and the JWT Library.
+Add a dependency for the _spring-boot-starter-security_ and the _JWT Library_.

 <br/>